• facebook

 • Mail flow rules and policies filtering

-Next, the email undergoes policy filtering.
-Your company should have established custom rules for incoming mail.
-This specific email is then assessed in accordance with these predefined mail flow transport rules and policies.
+In the next step, the particular email goes through policy filtering.
+Your company must have defined some custom rules for incoming mail.
+The particular email is checked based on the mail flow transport rules and policies.

 • Content filtration

-In the final stage, the email undergoes scanning based on anti-spam and anti-spoofing policies.
-During this phase, highly harmful emails are categorized as spam, extreme spam, phishing, high-confidence phishing, bulk, or spoofing.
-Email settings can be tailored to specify actions for dealing with these flagged emails based on the content filtering results.
-The rejected emails can be either quarantined, directed to the Junk Folder, or deleted as per your customization.
+This is the last step, where the email is scanned based on anti-spam and anti-spoofing policies.
+In this step, extremely harmful emails are identified as spam, extreme spam, phishing, high confidence phishing, bulk, or spoofing.
+The email settings can be customized as to what actions must be taken to the distracted emails based on the content filtering results.
+The rejected emails can either be quarantined, sent to the Junk Folder, or deleted.

 Some of the key features of EOP are listed below: